information

 Portland Parks & Recreation created a nature patch at Midland Park to foster habitat for wildlife, add fun features for you to explore, and improve safety and accessibility.

-Park Planning Meetings
+Park Planning and Design Meetings

 Community Representative Committee